dvlab-research/VoxelNeXt/README.md

 #### c.
 Prepare the datasets.

-For nuScenes and Waymo datasets, please follow the [document](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md) in OpenPCDet.
+For nuScenes, Waymo, and Argoverse2 datasets, please follow the [document](https://github.com/open-mmlab/OpenPCDet/blob/master/docs/GETTING_STARTED.md) in OpenPCDet.

-For Argoverse2 dataset, please follow the steps in the [instruction](argoverse2/Argoverse2.md).

 ### Evaluation
 We provide the trained weight file so you can just run with that.
 You can also use the model you trained.